 Some families of lower-socioeconomic backgrounds may combine their assets in order for all members to have economic security.
 Typically, if grandparents live with the , their pensions contribute to the family budget.

 Generally, most Russians adore children and aspire to have their own.
 It’s a primary goal to see one’s child be more successful than oneself and so Russians are often deeply proud of their kids.
 People can be expected to boast of their son or daughter’s success.
 However, there is a growing tendency for people to deliberately choose to stay unmarried and childless in order to focus on their careers.
 Family sizes may also be limited by economic conditions.

 Women have equal rights to study and work in Russia.
 The communist regime sought to empower women and increase gender equality.
 However, since the collapse of communism, a significant amount of the progress towards gender equality has eroded.
 In the midst of high unemployment, women were the first to lose their jobs, and a traditionalist view of the division of labour and family life became popular again.
 Many women saw their participation in the workforce as a “double burden” when coupled with household labour as it continued to be considered the female’s duty to complete domestic tasks.

-Today, many women work to increase the household income and all generally have the opportunity to pursue higher education.
+Today, many women work to increase their households income and all generally have the opportunity to pursue higher education.
 However, they still do not occupy as many leadership positions.
 Men continue to dominate the public sphere and, since quotas for female representation were discarded, the numbers of women in politics have declined.

-Russian culture generally possesses very strong conceptions about femininity and masculinity.
+Russian culture generally possesses very strong conceptions about femininity and .
 Women are expected to be well groomed, reserved and have a feminine look.
 Meanwhile, though men are also expected to present themselves tidily, it's more acceptable for them to be unshaved, slightly unkempt and out of shape.
-If a Russian man is too well groomed, it may raise questions about his masculinity.
+If a Russian man is too well groomed, it may raise questions about his .

 Dating and Marriage